 Spalling concrete, or concrete cancer, is a cosmetic blemish to structures.
 Spalling requires concrete repair to restore the concrete to its original condition.
-This article explains how to carry out concrete repair.
+This article explains how to carry out those repairs.

 Spalling is caused by carbonation and occurs on the surface of reinforced concrete structures.
 Carbon dioxide diffuses with the concrete and reacts with the chemicals inside the concrete.
 This reaction causes the steel bars inside the structure to corrode and expand.
 If you catch the spalling in the early stages, the integrity of the concrete structure will not be affected.